Tax Assessor: Lori DeSantis

 Real Estate Tax Bills cover the current calendar year, assessed the prior December 31st.

 The General Assembly changed the schedule for re-valuations several years ago.
 We are now on a 9 year cycle, with statistical updates every 3 years.
-Tax bills mailed out in July 2012 and due August 1, 2012 reflect the current market value as of December 31, 2010.
-Improvements made to a property after December 31, 2010 will be assessed back to the December 2010 real estate market.
+Tax bills mailed out in July 2016 and due August 1, 2016 reflect the current market value as of December 31, 2013.

 All business owners within the Town are required, by law, to file a declaration listing the furniture, fixtures, equipment and inventory owned by the firm to the Tax Assessor.
 All declarations are due by January 31, annually.
 Extensions may be granted upon written request.
 It is suggested that those responsible to file these declarations review RIGL statutes 44-5-15,17 & 26.